Sedenion

 In abstract algebra, the sedenions form a 16-dimensional noncommutative and nonassociative algebra over the real numbers, usually represented by the capital letter S, boldface S or blackboard bold $\mathbb S$.

 The sedenions are obtained by applying the Cayley–Dickson construction to the octonions, which can be mathematically expressed as $\mathbb{S}=\mathcal{CD}(\mathbb{O},1)$.
 As such, the octonions are isomorphic to a subalgebra of the sedenions.
 Unlike the octonions, the sedenions are not an alternative algebra.
 Applying the Cayley–Dickson construction to the sedenions yields a 32-dimensional algebra, called the trigintaduonions or sometimes the 32-nions.

 The term sedenion is also used for other 16-dimensional algebraic structures, such as a tensor product of two copies of the biquaternions, or the algebra of 4 × 4 matrices over the real numbers, or that studied by Smith (1995).

+History

+The term sedenion was first mentioned by English mathematician James Joseph Sylvester in an 1884 paper titled On quaternions, nonions, sedenions, etc. In 1919, sedenions were elaborated on by Leonard Eugene Dickson.